oswaldoludwig/Seq2seq-Chatbot-for-Keras/README.md

 Name your training data as "data.txt".
 This file must contain one dialogue utterance per line.
 If your dataset is big, set the variable num_subsets (in line 29 of train_bot.py) to a larger number.

 A nice overview of the current implementations of neural conversational models for different frameworks (along with some results) can be found here: https://github.com/nicolas-ivanov/seq2seq_chatbot_links

+Our model can be applied to other NLP tasks, such as text summarization, see for example: [Recursive Model A](https://machinelearningmastery.com/encoder-decoder-models-text-summarization-keras/) (we encourage the application of our model in other tasks, but we kindly ask to cite our work as can be seen here: https://zenodo.org/record/825303/export/hx#.WiwV81WnGUk )